kowainik/summoner/README.md

 + Ability to include your `.stylish-haskell.yaml` file.
 + Usage of the `ghc-options` field with sensible defaults.

-  If warnings are not explicitly stated in the configuration file, then the following list of GHC flags is added to all stanzas:
+  If `ghc-options` are not explicitly stated in the configuration file, then the following list of GHC flags is added to all stanzas:

   ```
   -Wall